juhilpatel8/angular-crash-course/README.md

 The initial number of likes becomes passed to the constructor of the class.

 Define the Like-button class in a separate module and use it within a main module.

+## Section 03 - Angular Fundamentals

+Create a page which displays a list of authors.